SotirisKak/sotiriskak.github.io/_pages/about.md

 Updates
 -------
 ### 2024
-- *04/2024* - Admitted as a Distinguished Fellow at the International Society of Reverse Poynting Effect (IRPES).
+- *04/2024* - I've been appointed as a Distinguished Fellow of the International Society of the Reverse Poynting Effect (IRPES).
 - *01/2024* - I'll join [Altair Engineering](https://altair.com) as a full-time Software Development Engineer at Thessaloniki, Greece.

 ### 2023